AGSA-KSU/2021_rworkshop_mulvitariate/README.md

-# 2021-rworkshop-ksu-day1
+# 2021-rworkshop-ksu

 Hey there!

-This is a public GitHub repository to share the files needed for the **Kansas State University 2021 AGSA R Workshop - Multivariate analysis (day 1)**, taught on April 7th 2021.
+This is a public GitHub repository to share the files needed for the **Kansas State University 2021 AGSA R Workshop - Multivariate analysis**, taught on April 7th and 8th 2021 by @leombastos and @adriancorrendo.

 This repository contains the following sub-folders:
 - **data**: contains the data file that will be used for the analysis.
-- **markdown**: contains the R markdown files with the partially filled code for the workshop.
+- **markdown**: contains the R markdown files with the code for the workshop.
+At download, only partially filled code will be shared, with completely filled scripts shared after the workshop.

+## Include here an image from the analysis!